-Though many companies bill themselves as purveyors of exceptional customer service, the reality is markedly different.
+Although many companies bill themselves as purveyors of exceptional, personalized customer service, the reality is markedly different.
 In fact, for most, a typical customer service experience can devolve to tropes often reserved for speed dating.
-Too frequently, customers find themselves having to reshare their name, history, and aim ad nauseum when communicating with a brand’s customer service team.
+Too frequently, customers find themselves having to reshare their name, history, and problem ad nauseum when communicating with a brand’s customer service team.
 And so, what should be a straightforward and personalized experience often becomes a fragmented, impersonal one.

 Conversations connect people—they always have.
 And customer service agents must be encouraged and enabled to establish genuine connections with their customers.
 To do so effectively, they must also have adequate background information and context—on any client, on any platform, in any market, and at any moment.
 Silos will only inhibit them from delivering on customer expectations and forming a loyalty-building bond.
 They should understand who they’re servicing and how—and they should have that knowledge at a moment’s notice.

 Artificial Intelligence magazine defines personalized customer service as the service provided by an agent that caters precisely to what the customer is looking for.
 This enables the consumer to gain a connection to your company and feel confident that you have a tailor-made solution that leaves them feeling satisfied after the interaction.